Call Now! 386-788-0836

 The Eastern Diamondback Rattlesnake is the largest rattlesnake in the world.
 It is, therefore, at least potentially, one of the most dangerous animals in North America.
 While averaging 3 to 6 feet, they have been known to hit 8 feet even.
 Stories of rattlesnakes, both from here in Florida, and in Texas, of much greater length are extremely difficult to substantiate.
 Diamondbacks do have a proclivity toward shrinking as they get closer to a tape measure.
 Eyewitness accounts and length estimates are often very inaccurate, probably due to the amount of adrenaline involved.

 If you should hear a rattlesnake, freeze, then determine exactly where the sound emanates from, then draw a mental line from that point, through your body, turn around and follow that line.
-The animal is letting you know that it is there, frightened or angry, and if you continue to press the issue, you could well wind up with more than you bargained for.
 Left unmolested, the animal will not bite, and will eventually crawl off to a less crowded area.

 The eastern diamondback rattlesnake does not live in close proximity to man for extended periods of time.
 When an area is cleared for construction, the animals either leave or are slain.
 Bearing this in mind, the next time you see one of these impressive, nearly awe inspiring snakes, ask yourself whether it is in your back yard, or if you are in its.
 If it is indeed you who are the trespasser, there’s no real need to kill that critter.
 They do help to keep rodents and rabbits in check, and they are seldom a real danger to people.